My Top 5 Favorite Fall Wines

 Forget pumpkin-spice lattes and apple ciders, nothing goes with Fall better than a great glass of wine.
 Autumn is harvest season in Napa Valley, making it my favorite time to visit wine country and stock up on all the wines to get me through the cold season.
 Because, let’s face it, whether you’re cuddling up by the fireplace with a delicious glass of red, or toasting the holidays with a bottle of fresh bubbly, or simply letting the pain of Aunt Sharon asking you for the 50th time what you plan on doing with your life roll off your shoulders with some buttery chard, there’s no better time of year to enjoy great wine.

-Which is why I rounded up my favorite Fall wines for every budget with these five labels that I’m drinking right now:
+Which is why I rounded up my favorite Fall wines that I’m drinking right now:

 When it comes to popping bubbly, whether it’s for my Fall birthday (November 19th!), or for celebrations during the holidays, Jordan Winery’s champagne is the move.
 The Healdsburg winery’s long-anticipated champagne just launched this year, and is currently only available direct from the winery or shipped to CA addresses.

 It’s so smooth and so, so good.
 It definitely beats out any California sparkling wines I’ve tasted, since it is actually produced by one of the Champagne region in France’s top wine houses, AR Lenoble, in a joint partnership between California’s Jordan and France’s AR Lenoble.